dgapitts/LearningMaths2D/docs/Demo03-calculateDotProduct.md

-## Demo03 - Calculate Vectory Dot Product
+## Demo03 - Calculate Vectory Dot Product and then angle between two vectors

 ## Visualizing vectors tankUp (Tank Upwards/Facing direction) and fuelDir (direction from Tank to Fuel)